 Benefits of using image recognition

-Image recognition involves recognizing scenes, objects, and logos in an image, using machine learning.
+Image recognition involves recognizing scenes and objects, and detecting logos in an image, using machine learning.
 Achieved by comparing an object with those stored in a database.

 Avoid trademark abuse